nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 The user also has to confirm that they have read the respective nmaas Privacy Notice text.

-There are also few optional fields, namely `First name`, `Last name` and a prefered `Domain` selector.
+There are also few optional fields, namely `First name`, `Last name` and a preferred `Domain` selector.

 After submitting the registration form, the user has to wait for the account to be activated by the administrator.
 User will be notified via email that their account is active.